 The Team at the Clever Canine Lab

-Alex Taylor is a Senior Lecturer at the University of Auckland.
+Alex Taylor is an Associate Professor at the University of Auckland.
 He set up the Clever Canine Lab in 2017 after being awarded the Prime Minister’s MacDiarmid Emerging Scientist Award and a Rutherford Discovery Fellowship.

 “For me, understanding how animals think is one of the biggest mysteries in science.
 We are more sure about what happened in the first few seconds after the big bang, some 13.7 billion years ago, than we are about exactly what thoughts are passing through the minds of our pets.
 Our lab hopes to change this.”

 Dana Keating holds a B.Sc.
 Hons in Comparative Psychology from the University of Auckland, where she developed an interest in canine cognitive neuroscience.
 She has experience in canine behaviour and training.
 She is now undertaking a PhD in Comparative Psychology at the University of Auckland.

 “I have always been interested in how animals think and feel, especially dogs who can have such strong bonds with humans.
 This led me towards conducting research, to gain a better understanding of exactly what goes on in the minds of dogs.

 I hope that the understanding gained through our research will help to improve animal welfare, as well as contributing to our knowledge of how social intelligence might have evolved.
 I am particularly interested in examining canine neural activity, which will help us understand dogs’ cognitive abilities and how their minds work.”

 Rebecca Hassall holds a B.Sc.
 Hons in applied animal behaviour and welfare, a M.Sc. in cognitive neuroscience and has over 15 years’ experience working with dogs, as a trainer, behavioural consultant and husbandry manager.
 She is now undertaking her PhD at the University of Auckland.